WojciechMatuszewski/rsc-rcc-playing-around/README.md

     - After trying for a single element, this technique does not play well with incrementing the counter by very small numbers.
 The effect is there when incrementing with a very large step.

+- When using **GraphQL interfaces, you have to append the `__typename` to the result**.
+Otherwise the client will not be able to deduce which type is returned.
+It does make sense.

+- It is very **easy to introduce waterfalls when using nested data-structures and data-fetching for those structures in each component**.

+  - The way I build the comments is definitely not scalable.

 ## Summary

 - In my humble opinion, the server actions are NOT yet ready for prime time and will not be for a long time.